melbournebioinformatics/MelBioInf_docs/docs/tutorials/hpc/index.md

 Use the *cat* command to view the contents of *task01*, *task02* and *task03* job script

-\showable{How many *cpu cores* will each ask for?}{question}\endshowable
+\showable{3.3) How many *cpu cores* will each ask for?}{question}\endshowable

 \showable{Hint}{hint}

-Lookup the man page for *sbatch* command.  *sbatch*'s options match up with the *#SBATCH* comments at the top of each job script
+Lookup the man page for *sbatch* command.  *sbatch*'s options match up with the *#SBATCH* comments at the top of each job script.
+Some will be affected by more than one option

 \showable{More|Less}

-**Non-exclusive jobs**:
+**Non-exclusive (shared) jobs**:

-The *--cpus-per-task* option is what tells us how many cores.
-Technically it is *--cpus-per-task x --ntasks* but given this is not present and defaults to 1 its *--cpus-per-task x 1*
+It is *--cpus-per-task x --ntasks* but if *--ntasks* is not present it defaults to 1 so its *--cpus-per-task x 1*

 **Exclusive jobs**:

 The *--nodes* options tells us how many nodes we ask for and the *--exclusive* option says give us all it has.
+This one is a bit tricky as we don't really know until it runs.

 \endshowable